Lithium-ion battery soaks up the sun for recharge

 Hooking up solar panels to batteries is the norm for storing extra energy produced when the sun is shining.
-To streamline this process, researchers now report a lithium-ion battery that can be directly charged in sunlight, with no solar cells needed (Nano Lett.
+To streamline this process, researchers have developed a lithium-ion battery that can be directly charged in sunlight, with no solar cells needed (Nano Lett.
 2021, DOI: 10.1021/acs.nanolett.1c00298).

-This low cost could make it suitable for off-grid uses and for regions of the world that lack access to affordable energy.
+This low cost could make it suitable for use when there’s no electrical outlet nearby, and for regions of the world that lack access to affordable energy.

-The workhorse of the new light-rechargeable battery is a cathode made of vanadium pentoxide nanofibers.
+The key of the new light-rechargeable battery is a cathode made of vanadium pentoxide nanofibers.
 The material stores lithium ions and also harvests light to generate paired electrons and positive charges, or holes.
-The researchers mixed the nanofibers with poly(3-hexylthiophene-2,5-diyl) (P3HT) that blocks the movement of holes, and graphene oxide that aids electron transport.
+The researchers mixed the nanofibers with poly(3-hexylthiophene-2,5-diyl) (P3HT), which blocks the movement of holes, and graphene oxide, which aids electron transport.

 At 2.6%, the device’s efficiency is still too low for practical use.
 But it is early days for the research, De Volder says.
-He and his team are starting to explore materials other than vanadium pentoxide for the photocathode and are thinking carefully about cathode design to push efficiencies higher.
+He and his team are starting to explore materials other than vanadium pentoxide for the photocathode and are thinking carefully about cathode design to increase the efficiency.

-More research on other parts of the battery such as electrolytes and the interfaces between the electrodes and electrolytes would also help, says Karim Zaghib, a materials engineer at McGill University.
-With improvements in efficiency, he says he can see a device like this becoming a sustainable power source for small sensors and consumer electronics devices.
+More research on other parts of the battery, such as the electrolytes and the interfaces between the electrodes and electrolytes, would also help, says Karim Zaghib, a materials engineer at McGill University.
+With improvements in efficiency, he says, he can see a device like this becoming a sustainable power source for small sensors and consumer electronic devices.

 Join the conversation